 In response to the article a Sydney dentist, John Belisario, performed two procedures using the new technique.
 A small crowd was in attendance, including a journalist.

 William Pugh, a Launceston physician, used the article to design and create his own inhaler and on 7 June, performed three surgical procedures, also with a journalist in attendance.

 Across the Tasman in Aotearoa New Zealand, things took a little longer to take off.
 But, in September 1847 optician, Mr James Marriott, was working on a device for inhalational ether.
-On the morning of Monday, 27 September, an unnamed prisoner from Wellington Gaol was taken for a dental extraction, performed by the Colonial Surgeon, Dr J. P. Fitzgerald.
+On the morning of Monday, 27 September, a prisoner from Wellington Gaol (whose name was not recorded) was taken for a dental extraction, performed by the Colonial Surgeon, Dr J. P. Fitzgerald.
 Mr Marriott administered sulphuric ether using his device and the tooth was extracted painlessly.

 The morning’s activities may well have been a dress rehearsal for the main event.
 A Māori chief, Hiangarere, had a large tumour on his shoulder and Fitzgerald had scheduled surgery to remove it for the afternoon of the 27th.
 Not only was Hiangarere an important Māori chief, he was one of the signatories on the Treaty of Waitangi.
-He was accompanied by an entourage; New Zealand’s second anaesthesia was in front of an audience who, if things had gone badly, may have been more hostile than those witnessing poor Horace Wells’ disgrace.
+He was accompanied by an entourage and, like other parts of the world, New Zealand’s second anaesthesia was administered in front of an audience.

 National Anaesthesia Day theme – Regional anaesthesia

 Each year on 16 October, ANZCA commemorates the first successful public demonstration of ether anaesthesia with National Anaesthesia Day (#NAD).
 Each year the theme changes and this year its focus is on regional anaesthesia.
 ANZCA poses the question “Is regional anaesthesia for you?”
 Now, what does this mean?